amandahase/exercise-library/README.md

 ## How to Run App Locally

+1. Clone the repo to your computer
+2. Go into the project directory
-1. Run `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-2. Run `npm start` to run the app in development mode inside your browser ([http://localhost:3000](http://localhost:3000))
+4. Run `npm start` to run the app in development mode inside your browser ([http://localhost:3000](http://localhost:3000))